sandipanpaul21/Tree-Based-Models-in-Python/README.md

 2. Gini impurity (Classification) [Gini impurity is a measure of how often a randomly chosen element from the set would be incorrectly labeled if it was randomly labeled according to the distribution of labels in the subset]
 3. Entropy (Classification) [Information entropy is the average rate at which information is produced by a stochastic source of data]

+Note
+- Most of the time, the gini index and entropy lead to the same results.
+- The gini index is slightly faster to compute and is the default criterion used in the DecisionTreeClassifier model of scikit-learn